 However, increased winds due to climate change can also cause “dead zones”.
 If the winds bring oxygen-poor and nutrient rich water from the ocean’s depths to the surface, this fertilizes phytoplankton at the surface, creating a bloom.
 The phytoplankton use up what little oxygen there is and when they die and decay at the ocean bottom, more oxygen is used up.
 The dynamic is very well illustrated in the Oregon State University image above.

-The current situation in Hood Canal has been painfully captured in images by diver Janna Nichols at Sund Rock (Southern Hood Canal) on September 27th.
+The situation in Hood Canal was painfully captured in images by diver Janna Nichols at Sund Rock (Southern Hood Canal) on September 27th, 2010.

-She watches an octopus die; finds 4 wolf eels and multiple decorator warbonnets out in the open, panting (these are cryptic species that are usually not out in the open and do not “breathe” like this) and she films dense schools of fish attempting to conserve energy to lower their oxygen demands.
+She watched a Giant Pacific Octopus die; finds 4 Wolf-Eels and multiple Decorator Warbonnets out in the open, panting (these are cryptic species that are usually not out in the open and do not “breathe” like this) and she films dense schools of fish attempting to conserve energy to lower their oxygen demands.
 [I think these images may be all the more painful for fellow divers as you will fully know how aberrant these behaviours are.]

-- Now please see Janna Nichols video and photos.
+- See Janna Nichols video and photos.
 Janna provides annotations that explain what she is witnessing.

 - See the excellent video and text explaining the formation of dead zones off the coast of Oregon and Washington.